 Our Compensation Committee is comprised of Mr. Shaheen, who is the chair of the Compensation Committee, and Messrs.
 Aldrich and Jacobs.
-The composition of our Compensation Committee meets the requirements for independence under the current NYSE and SEC rules and regulations.
-Pursuant to its charter our Compensation Committee, among other things:
+The composition of our Compensation Committee meets the requirements for independence under current NYSE and SEC rules and regulations.
+Pursuant to its charter, our Compensation Committee, among other things:

-- reviews, approves and makes recommendations to our Board of Directors (as our Compensation Committee deems appropriate) regarding the compensation of our executive officers; - administers and interprets our stock and equity incentive plans; - reviews, approves and makes recommendations to our Board of Directors (as our Compensation Committee deems appropriate) with respect to equity and non-equity incentive compensation plans; and - establishes and reviews general strategies relating to compensation and benefits of our employees.
+- reviews, approves and makes recommendations to our Board of Directors (as our Compensation Committee deems appropriate) regarding the compensation of our executive officers; - administers and interprets our stock and equity incentive plans; - reviews, approves and makes recommendations to our Board of Directors (as our Compensation Committee deems appropriate) with respect to equity and non-equity incentive compensation plans; and - · establishes and reviews general strategies relating to compensation and benefits of our employees.

-From time to time, in accordance with the provisions of its charter, our Compensation Committee reviews and makes recommendations to the Board of Directors regarding compensation for non-employee directors using a process similar to the one used for determining compensation for our executive officers, which is discussed in detail in "Executive Compensation-Compensation Discussion and Analysis" below.
+From time to time, in accordance with the provisions of its charter, our Compensation Committee reviews and makes recommendations to the Board of Directors regarding compensation for non-employee directors using a process similar to the one used for determining compensation for our executive officers, which is discussed in detail in "Executive Compensation - Compensation Discussion and Analysis" below.
 Our Compensation Committee periodically reviews the market practice for non-employee director compensation at companies in our peer group in consultation with its independent compensation consultant.

 Under its charter, our Compensation Committee has the authority to retain outside counsel or other advisors.
 Our Compensation Committee oversees the engagement of its independent compensation consultant and any other consultants it engages in addition to or in replacement of its independent consultant.
 Representatives of our Compensation Committee's independent compensation consultant meet informally with the chair of our Compensation Committee and, from time to time, with our Compensation Committee during its regular meetings.
-The independent compensation consultant selected by our Compensation Committee works directly with our Compensation Committee (and not on behalf of management) to assist our Compensation Committee in satisfying its responsibilities and will not undertake projects for management without our Compensation Committee's approval.
-Our Compensation Committee selected Deloitte Consulting LLP ("Deloitte Consulting") to provide advice and ongoing recommendations on executive compensation matters for 2017.
-In 2017, our Compensation Committee considered Deloitte Consulting's independence as its independent compensation consultant by taking into account the factors prescribed by the NYSE listing rules.
-Based on this evaluation, the Committee determined that no conflict of interest exists.
+The independent compensation consultant selected by our Compensation Committee works directly with our Compensation Committee (and not on behalf of management) to assist our Compensation Committee in satisfying its responsibilities and will not undertake projects for management without our Compensation consultant to provide advice and ongoing recommendations on executive compensation matters for 2018.
+In November 2018, the Compensation Committee replaced Deloitte Consulting with Mercer, LLC ("Mercer").
+Mercer did not provide any consulting services with respect to fiscal 2018 compensation decisions.
+In the process of making each selection, our Compensation Committee by taking into account the factors prescribed by the NYSE listing rules.
+Based on this evaluation, the Committee determined that no conflict of interest existed with respect to Deloitte Consulting or exists with respect to Mercer.